-- 4.18 If the exercise of this consent causes any damage to buildings, structures or services, as determined by the process set out in Conditions 4.15 and 4.16, the Consent Holder shall as soon as practicable, and in accordance with the provisions of the M&CP required under Condition 4.6, provide in writing to the Manager a methodology for repair of the damage that has been approved by a Chartered Professional Engineer, and shall undertake such repairs in accordance with the approved methodology, as soon as practicable, at its cost. - 4.19 If the exercise of this consent causes any unforeseen damage to buildings, structures or services not assessed under Conditions 4.15 and 4.16, the Consent Holder shall notify the Manager as soon as practicable, and provide in writing to the Manager a methodology for repair of the damage caused that has been approved by a Chartered Professional Engineer and shall undertake such repairs in accordance with the approved methodology, as soon as practicable, at its cost, unless written approval for this damage is provided from the owners.
+- 4.17 If the exercise of this consent causes any damage to buildings, structures or services, as determined by the process set out in Conditions 4.14 and 4.15, the Consent Holder shall as soon as practicable, and in accordance with the provisions of the M&CP required under Condition 4.5, provide in writing to the Manager a methodology for repair of the damage that has been approved by a Chartered Professional Engineer, and shall undertake such repairs in accordance with the approved methodology, as soon as practicable, at its cost.
+The Chartered Professional Engineer shall be approved by the Manager (such approval not to be unreasonably withheld). - 4.17A If the exercise of this consent causes any unforeseen damage to buildings, structures or services not assessed under Conditions 4.14 and 4.15, the

+Consent Holder shall notify the Manager as soon as practicable, and provide in writing to the Manager a methodology for repair of the damage caused that has been approved by a Chartered Professional Engineer and shall undertake such repairs in accordance with the approved methodology, as soon as practicable, at its cost, unless written approval for this damage is provided from the owners.